tsedio/tsed/docs/docs/controllers.md

 See [middlewares section](/docs/middlewares.md) for more information.
 :::

-### Child controllers
+## Nested controllers

-A controller can have one or more child controllers.
+A controller can have one or more nested controllers.
 This feature allows you to combine your controllers with each other to define your routes.
 One controller can be added to multiple controllers, so you can easily reuse the same controller.

 <Tabs class="-code">